USCGC Thunder Bay: Construction and career

+Thunder Bay is homeported in Rockland, Maine.
+During icebreaking season, Thunder Bay frequently breaks the Penobscot River for ice clearing and flood prevention, but may also surge to the Hudson River in New York to assist when necessary.

 On 4 February 2021, Thunder Bay conducted a icebreaking mission at the Penobscot River.
 On 18 June, the ship finished the In-Service Vessel Sustainment program and departed Coast Guard Yard in Curtis Bay, Maryland.